STFC-ICD-Research-and-Design/supermusr-data-pipeline/simulator/README.md

 ### Commands

-- `Single`:            Detects events using a constant phase discriminator.
-Events consist only of a time value.
-- `Continuous`:        Detects events using differential discriminators.
-Event lists consist of time and voltage values.
-- `Json`:              Print this message or the help of the given subcommand(s)
+- `Single`:            Produce a single trace.
+- `Continuous`:        Produce a regular infinite sequence of traces are regular intervals.
+- `Json`:              Produce traces in the manner specified by a json file.

 ## Json Format

+In `json` mode, the behavior is given by the simulator object in the user-defined json file.
+The structure of the simulator object is:

 ### Simulator